tytydraco/yessleep/out/I_was_followed_by_the_Corpse_of_an_Angel.md

 Around high-school time, I was a loser and complete shut-in.
 Most of my time during these formative teenage years I’d just spend inside, playing games or listening to music and spacing out.
 Though I’ve always had a fond interest with photography.
 Capturing life through brief screenshots is precious, plus its fun and easy to do with just the average phone.

 So, occasionally, I would leave on my own to wander the woods at the end of our street.
-Gave me plenty of time alone to get fresh air and stretch, plus I’d snap a bunch of pictures of mostly bugs but other animals or plants I found pretty too.
+Gave me plenty of time alone to get fresh air and stretch as well as snap a bunch of pictures of mostly bugs but other animals or plants I found pretty too.

 On one of these walks, I heard a very offputting sound.
 It vibrated very quietly along the trees and in the surrounding area.
 Whilst I'm normally a very paranoid person and I was certainly uneased by the presence of this noise, I thought I recognized it.
 From the distance I was to whatever was producing it, the sound vaguely resembled that of a pig.
 My thought was maybe some livestock had escaped from a nearby farm or something.

 Whether I was right or not, it sounded hurt.
 The slow agonized rattle, piercing the odd bird chirp or rustle of a branch falling.
 Then, I made a decision that would scar my life forever.
 I approached; if it was hurt, I wasn’t just going to leave it to bleed to death or whatever.
-I know, circle of life and whatever, but I was young and much dumber than I am now.
+I know, circle of life and all that, but I was young and much dumber than I am now.

 I made a brief trek off the path to find the source of the noise and (hopefully) save it.
 Wading through a bramble bush that slightly cut my legs, I began to focus on the sound.
 Or, rather, the sound seemingly gave me no choice but to focus on it.
 No birds were chirping anymore and aside from my movements, the rising repetitive groans were all I could hear.
 Everything from the leaves in the trees to the soft blowing winds fell still.